RISE-MPIWG/RISE-MPIWG.github.io/index.markdown

 We will briefly introduce the history of the RISE project, including how different stakeholders in the digital humanities ecosystem could use it for their benefits.

 ### Technical design
-We will introduce the general technical design of RISE and SHINE, focusing specifically on the components relevant to tool developers.
-In particular, we will cover several different ways in which tool developers could implement [SHINE](https://rise.mpiwg-berlin.mpg.de/pages/doc_for_developers#tabs) within their own tools to ingest either texts provided by RISE-linked resource providers, or as a way to de-couple the tools and their associated texts.
+We will introduce the general technical design of RISE and SHINE (see [preprint](https://osf.io/preprints/socarxiv/qrmg8/)), focusing specifically on the components relevant to tool developers.
+In particular, we will cover several different ways in which tool developers could implement the [SHINE API](https://rise.mpiwg-berlin.mpg.de/pages/doc_for_developers#tabs) within their own tools to ingest either texts provided by RISE-linked resource providers, or as a way to de-couple the tools and their associated texts.

 During this portion, we will also have three developers to share their experience of implementing SHINE or SHINE-compatible software toolkits within their own tools.
 They are:
 * [Rainer Simon](https://rsimon.github.io/), technical lead of [Recogito](https://recogito.pelagios.org/)